Kane & Lynch 2: Dog Days: Plot

-Kane, Lynch, and Xiu are brutally tortured by Hsing in a bathroom.
+Kane, Lynch, and Xiu are brutally tortured by Hsing.
 Believed dead, Lynch is dumped in an alleyway.
-When he regains consciousness he kills Hsing and saves Kane, but is too late to save Xiu, who has been raped and skinned alive.
-Both Kane and Lynch are naked and badly lacerated with box cutters but they still escape into the city, fighting their way through another SWAT team in the process.
+When he regains consciousness, he kills Hsing and saves Kane, but is too late to save Xiu, who has been raped and skinned alive.
+Naked and badly lacerated with box cutters, Kane and Lynch manage to escape into the city, fighting their way through another SWAT team in the process.

-After finding clothes, the pair arrive at Glazer's arms deal in a shipbuilding complex, naively hoping Glazer hasn't heard about their problems.
-Glazer does already know the truth about Shangsi's daughter's death and orders his men to kill them, but Kane and Lynch manage to annihilate the gang and corner Glazer, who begs for mercy and reveals that he has a plane that can be used to leave Shanghai.
-He is then killed by a military sniper, who they realize was sent by Shangsi who has used Glazer to entrap the pair.
-After fighting through many PLA soldiers and policemen, Kane and Lynch board a freight train leaving the area, thinking they're finally out of trouble.
-However the train is stopped and they are captured by the military.
+After finding clothes, the pair arrive at Glazer's arms deal in a shipbuilding complex, hoping Glazer hasn't heard about their problems.
+Glazer knows the truth about Shangsi's daughter's death, however, and orders his men to kill them, but Kane and Lynch manage to annihilate the gang and corner Glazer, who begs for mercy and reveals that he has a plane that can be used to leave Shanghai.
+He is then killed by a military sniper, who they realize was sent by Shangsi, who has used Glazer to entrap the pair.
+After fighting through many PLA soldiers and policemen, Kane and Lynch board a freight train leaving the area.
+However, the train is stopped and they are captured by the military.

 While being transported by helicopter to meet Shangsi, Kane and Lynch hijack the vehicle, use the onboard weapons to gun down other helicopters, and force the pilot to land on Shangsi's skyscraper.
-They slaughter the security personnel and destroy much of the building before confronting Shangsi in his own office.
+They slaughter the security personnel and destroy much of the building before confronting Shangsi in his office.
 Impressed by their skills, Shangsi offers them a pardon in exchange for serving as his employees.
 In revenge for Xiu's death, and fearing betrayal, Lynch kills Shangsi out of hand.
 Kane is distraught, realising they now have no chance of redemption or mercy in China.

 Some time later, Kane and Lynch sneak into the Shanghai International Airport in order to fly Glazer's private jet out of the country.
 However, the authorities are alerted and after shooting their way through several areas of the airport they find the jet partially dismantled in a hangar.
-With no other choice, the two are forced to flee on to the runway, police hot on their heels, and hijack a commercial airliner heading for Balzar, Ecuador.
-The game ends with the plane taking off.
+With no other choice and chased by police, the two are forced to flee on to the runway and hijack a commercial airliner heading for Balzar, Ecuador.
+The game ends with the plane taking off, before the cameraman, who was left on the ground, is shot by the police, dropping the camera as the game ends.